Our organisation

 The Fairness Foundation works to change the debate around fairness in order to build a fairer society.

-We are a registered charity (number 1044174) and are non-party-political.
-Our geographic focus is on England, although on some issues we look across the United Kingdom.
+We are a registered charity (charity number 1044174, company number 02912767) and are non-party-political.
+Our geographic focus is on England, although on some issues we look across the UK.

 We are a UK-only organisation and are unaffiliated with similarly named organisations in Germany and the USA.